Smith College commencement controversies: 1970, Dr. Alan F. Guttmacher

 While there was not as much controversy in 1970 over the choice of Alan Frank Guttmacher, the president of Planned Parenthood, the backlash from parents and alumnae represent their powerful force in an institution that no longer represents them directly.
 1970 was also the year that President Richard Nixon's daughter graduated from Smith College.
 He could not attend the event because his policies were not widely accepted and to avoid the possibility of protests at what was a considered a non-political event.
-Many parents and Alumnae wrote to the president, Thomas Mendenhall, declaring their dissatisfaction with the commencement speaker choice and lamenting how the President of The United States, nor his daughter, could be present at her own graduation.
+Many parents and alumnae wrote to the president, Thomas Mendenhall, declaring their dissatisfaction with the commencement speaker choice and lamenting how neither the President of The United States, nor his daughter, could be present at her own graduation.
 In a letter to the editor of the Daily Hampshire Gazette, the author stated: "If the present Administration and Trustees feel [they] cannot handle the troublemakers on Campus, then quietly resign and I'm sure you will have some others who will be quite capable of handling the situations as they arise and will not cop-out."
 Many were upset that the president of Planned Parenthood, an organization that they say promoted pre-marital sex, could speak in front of the Smith community while the President of The United States "could not" attend.

 Dr. Alan F. Guttmacher delivered his address Fertility Control: A Gift and Challenge on graduation day.